Tommertom/ng2sonos/README.md

 Wrapped in Ionic 2 demo app (sidemenu).

 ## Todo
-* Do the initial setup - NOTHING IS WORKING YET!!!!
-(CODE REFACTORING NEEDED)
+* Do the initial setup - UI is not very informative, lots of stuff happening under the hood
 * Add services and methods (subscriptions to changes, play/stop etc.)
 * Error handling (if wrong server is added, no response, wrong response)
 * Documentation and comments